pyeve/cerberus/docs/usage.rst

 .. testcode::

     v = Validator(schema)
     valid_documents = [x for x in [v.validated(y) for y in documents] if x is not None]

-If a coercion callable raises a :exc:`TypeError` or :exc:`ValueError` then the exception will be caught and the validation with fail.
-All other exception pass through.
+If a coercion callable or method raises an exception then the exception will be caught and the validation with fail.

 .. versionadded:: 0.9

 `normalized` Method
 ~~~~~~~~~~~~~~~~~~~
-Similary, the :meth:`~cerberus.Validator.normalized` method returns a
+Similarly, the :meth:`~cerberus.Validator.normalized` method returns a
 normalized copy of a document without validating it:

 .. doctest::